foxbunny/duckweed/README.md

 Duckweed uses semantic versioning, so no major problems should be expected until the next major version bump.
-Each time a major version is bumped, though, you can be certain it's backwards-incompatible with the previous verisons.
+Each time a major version is bumped, though, you can be certain it's backwards-incompatible with the previous versions.

 # License